-Rocio makes her home with her father and her mother.
-Making beds, running errands and cleaning are her household duties.
+Rocio lives with her father and her mother.
+Her duties at home include making beds, running errands and cleaning.
+There are 2 children in the family.
 Her father is sometimes employed and her mother maintains the home.
-There are 2 children in the family.

 Your love and support will help Rocio to receive the assistance she needs to develop her potential.
 Please pray for her.

 Rocio lives in the mountainous community of Alto Lima, home to approximately 5,300 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Aymara and the most commonly spoken languages are Aymara and Spanish.

 The regional diet consists of maize, bananas, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include vitamin A deficiencies, anemia, diarrhea, intestinal infections and respiratory illnesses.
 Most adults work as bricklayers and earn the equivalent of $100 per month.
 This community needs a sewer system, employment opportunities and qualified teachers.

 Your sponsorship allows the staff of Sinai Student Center to provide Rocio with Bible teaching, health and hygiene education, field trips, special celebrations, homework help, technical training and medical checkups.
 The center staff will also provide monthly meetings and special celebrations for the parents or guardians of Rocio.

 Bolivia is comprised of four geographic regions: the central plateau in the Andes Mountains, the Lake Titicaca region, the central region's semitropical rain forests and the hot, humid lowlands of the east.
 Landlocked, Bolivia borders Chile, Peru, Argentina, Paraguay and Brazil.